-On April 22, 2021, the Company amended and restated the Prior Credit Agreement.
+On April 22, 2021, the Company amended and restated the Prior Credit Agreement and on January 17, 2023 the Company entered into an amendment of such agreement to transition the applicable interest rate from LIBOR to Secured Overnight Financing Rate ("SOFR"), effective January 31, 2023.
 The amended and restated credit agreement (the "A&R Credit Agreement") provides for a \$500 million revolving loan facility with a \$50 million sub-facility for the issuance of letters of credit (the "Revolving Facility") and a \$250 million term loan facility (the "Term Loan Facility").
-Also on April 22, 2021, the Company borrowed the entire \$250 million under the Term Loan Facility and approximately \$264 million under the Revolving Facility to fund, in part, the repayment in full of the amounts then outstanding under the Prior Credit Agreement and the redemption of the Senior Notes (as defined below).
-The Company is required to repay the Term Loan Facility in specified quarterly installments.
+Also on April 22, 2021, the Company borrowed the entire \$250 million under the Term Loan Facility and approximately \$264 million under the Revolving Facility to fund, in part, the repayment in full of the amounts then outstanding under the Prior Credit Agreement and the redemption of \$350 million in aggregate principal amount of 4.875% Senior Notes due 2026 (the Senior Notes).
+The Company is required to repay the Term Loan Facility in specified quarterly installments, which have been prepaid through April 30, 2025.
 The Revolving Facility and Term Loan Facility mature on April 22, 2026.